okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/enable-cors/main/index.md

 ### API Support

 The Okta API supports CORS on an API by API basis.
-If you're building an application that needs CORS, check that the specific operation supports CORS for your use case.
+If you're building an app that needs CORS, check that the specific operation supports CORS for your use case.
 APIs that support CORS are marked with the following icon <span class="api-label api-label-small api-label-cors"><i class="fa fa-cloud-download"></i>CORS</span>.

 ### Browser Support